• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 1. SaaS Platform Free Packages (Most Common):

-• Features: Provided by platforms like Wix, Weebly, WordPress.com, etc. Users utilize subdomains (e.g., yourname.wixsite.com).
+• Features: Provided by platforms like Wix, Weebly, and WordPress.com.
+Users utilize the platform's subdomains (e.g., yourname.wixsite.com).

-• Revenue Model: Monetized through platform ads on the website, restricted advanced features, and **paid upgrades (removing ads, using custom domains)**.
+• Revenue Model: Monetized through platform ads on the website, restricted advanced features, and **paid upgrades to premium packages (removing ads, using custom domains)**.

 • Features: Built using open-source CMS like WordPress.org or Joomla.
-The software itself is free, but users must cover server (Hosting) and domain (Domain) costs.
+The software itself is free, but users must cover server (Hosting) and domain (Domain) fees.

-• Core: The “free” here mainly refers to free software usage rights.
+• Core: Here, "free" primarily refers to free software usage rights.

-This page focuses on SaaS platform free website models as they truly achieve zero initial costs.
+This topic page focuses on SaaS platform free website models because they truly achieve zero initial costs.

 Typical Limitations of Free Websites:

-• Ads: The website usually displays the platform’s logo and ads at the bottom or top.
+• Ads: The bottom or top of the website usually displays the platform's logo and ads.

-• Functionality: Features like storage space, bandwidth, plugin installation, advanced SEO settings are often heavily restricted.
+• Functionality: Features like storage space, bandwidth, plugin installation, advanced SEO settings are often strictly limited.

 • Code/Data: Lack full control over underlying code and data.